quollism/blender-keyframetools/README.md

 ## Functions

 This add-on currently adds the following operators.
-You can get to them via Space Bar search.
+You can get to them through Space Bar search or by pressing Shift Z in the Graph Editor.
 (Again, 2.8 is not supported yet.)

 ### Graph Editor